Publishers partner with supply-side platforms to manage their inventory and get the best value for their ad units.

 Ad exchanges contain information on the availability of ad inventory and requests for ad creatives to match them by conducting auctions.
 For publishers, exchanges push inventory to the interested buyers, allow targeting, and manages the auction.
 And for advertisers, ad exchanges stores their targeting criteria, looks for optimal inventory, and conducts the auction.

+II.
 How Do Ad Exchanges Work?

 A publisher connects with ad exchange directly with the help of supply-side platforms and/or ad networks.
 Generally, publishers expect to access good bidders for their inventory; and also to sell their unsold inventory.